MP3 Audio Clip ( 10 min 51 sec ) PAO update

 129:43:32 Conrad: Great minds think alike.
 That is where I was poised (with his pencil).

-[In the following statement, Gibson is referring to an accompanying, written description of the tasks anticipated for the Site 4 traverse.]129:43:35 Gibson: Roger.
+[In the following transmission, the ‘plan’ Gibson mentions is probably a discussion of tasks for the EVA-2 traverse layed out for a landing at Site 4 near Sharp Crater.
+The task discussion is part of the LM Lunar Surface Maps package.]129:43:35 Gibson: Roger.
 Okay, three things we would like you to do which are in addition to what we already discussed on your plan.
 Take stereopairs of the features of interest in Bench Crater, especially of the bench; determine whether the bench is bedrock or breccia near the base of the regolith.
 And, if the bench is bedrock, sample the ejecta representative of the bench or sample the bench itself, if possible.
 And lastly, look northwest and...

 129:44:08 Bean: I understand.